adkowalkowski/react-api-studio-ghiblist/README.md

 ### MVP/PostMVP - 5min

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
-- Find and use external api
-- Render data on page
+- Use Studio Ghibli external api to render data on page
-- Allow user to interact with the page
+- Allow user to add specific movies to a to-watch list
+- Allow users to add movies to a watched list
+- React Router implemented to navigate between different application "pages"
+- Contain 5 components
+- Responsive, mobile first design

 #### PostMVP EXAMPLE

-- Add localStorage or firebase for storage
+- Add some sort of backend so users' to-watch lists are saved even if the appliation is refreshed
+- Add a review/notes section so users can add their insights on the movie after watching it
+- Add a random movie generator button so users can have the application select what movie they should watch

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.

-Based on the initial logic defined in the previous sections try and breakdown the logic further into stateless/stateful components.

 | Component | Description |
 | --- | :---: |